sodazone/ocelloids-services/packages/server/guides/TESTING-POLKADOT.md

 > You will need to have subscriptions configured with WebSocket notification channels for the app to work.

 > [!IMPORTANT]
-> You will need to enable CORS when starting the service node using the `--cors` flag.
+> The service node needs to be running with CORS enabled.

 ```shell
 yarn && yarn dev